-Depending on the nature of the project, specific training will be provided in in vitro approaches to produce and characterize evasins (molecular cloning, protein expression & purification, biolayer interferometry, chemotaxis assays, flow cytometry), followed by training in in vivo approaches including models of inflammation (short term e.g. zymosan air-pouch, and longer term e.g. myocarditis, myocardial infarction, acute lung injury), methods to image inflammation and leucocyte trafficking in vivo (e.g. leucocyte imaging) and analysis of inflammation in tissues using flow cytometry and histopathology.
+Depending on the nature of the project, specific training will be provided in in vitro approaches to produce and characterize evasins (molecular cloning, protein expression & purification, biolayer interferometry, chemotaxis assays, flow cytometry, phage display, NextGen sequencing), training in in vivo approaches including models of inflammation (short term e.g. zymosan air-pouch, and longer term e.g. myocarditis, myocardial infarction, acute lung injury), methods to image inflammation and leucocyte trafficking in vivo (e.g. leucocyte imaging) and analysis of inflammation in tissues using flow cytometry and histopathology.
 These approaches will be used to characterize the efficacy of the evasins in inhibiting inflammation in vivo.

 Students are encouraged to attend the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.

 Generic skills training is offered through the Medical Sciences Division’s Skills Training Programme.
 This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence and impact.
 Students are actively encouraged to take advantage of the training opportunities available to them.

 As well as the specific training detailed above, students will have access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford.